PREM-117/smart-dev-lab/README.md

 - No Docker support
 - No systemd
 - No GPU acceleration
-- Background processes may stop due to Android restrictions
+- Background processes may stop (Android limitation)
 - Not intended for production deployment

 ---